Curtain Antennas

 Modeling the Lazy H with an element length of 180 feet and element heights of 97 and 194 feet, we have the following patterns:

-We have an overall gain of 14.6 dBi, or 14.6 - 8.5 = 6.1 dBd This means we have 6.1 dB over a dipole at optimum height.
-This compares to 3.4 dBd for the twisted feed method at the start of this article.
-We have almost doubled the gain!
+The antenna above produces an overall gain of 14.6 dBi, or 14.6 - 8.5 = 6.1 dBd This antenna has 6.1 dB over a dipole at optimum height.
+This compares to only 3.4 dBd gain for the twisted feed method lazy-H shown at the start of this article.
+With only a feed method change and a slight increase in spacing, gain has almost doubled!

 At 5.4 MHz we have: